donbright/earcutr/README.md

 Visualization of test results is generated under viz/testoutput and can be viewed in a web browser by opening viz/viz.html

+### Coordinate number type

+The coordinate type in this code is 64-bit floating point.
+Note that 32-bit floating point will fail the tests because the test data files have numbers that cannot be held with full precision in 32 bits, like the base 10 number 537629.886026485, which gets rounded to 537629.875 during conversion from base 10 to 32-bit base 2.

-#### Tradeoffs
+### Tradeoffs

-This triangulator is built primarily as an exrcise in porting javascript to Rust.
+This triangulator is built primarily as an exercise in porting javascript to Rust.
+It is supposed to produce exacly the same output as the javascript version, thanks to the test data supplied with the original javascript code..
 It is relatively simple and of reasonable speed.
-It is unknown if it is as fast as the original javascript code.

-If you want down-to-the-metal code, there is a C++ port of the earcut javascript code, see the link at the end of this README.
+If the benchmarks below are correct, the speed is comparable to the C++ version of earcut, depending on the data, with the worst case about two or three times slower.

 If you want to get correct triangulation even on very bad data with lots of self-intersections and earcutr is not precise enough, take a look at